What is TDS - Tax Deduction at Source | Aviva Life Insurance Skip to main content

 If this figure is negative, you will be entitled to a refund of your TDS, which you’re eligible for once you file your ITR.
 It is advisable to go for a salary structure that deposits a corresponding amount of tax with the government, otherwise, you will have to deposit additional advance tax to meet your tax liabilities.
 When employers deposit your TDS, they are saving you from the hassle of paying interest on your accrued income and meeting quarterly advance tax deadlines on a timely basis.

-We hope this simplified the topic for you - feel free to ask any leftover questions in comments!
+We hope this simplified the topic of tax deduction at source for you - feel free to ask any leftover questions in the comments!

 (All care has been taken to maintain the accuracy of the information detailed in this blog.
 Aviva, however, assumes no responsibility about the accuracy of the blog or of the actions taken based on it.
 Please do refer to the Income Tax Department’s online tax filing site, https://www.incometaxindia.gov.in/Pages/tax-services/file-income-tax-return.aspx, for any further clarifications)